dsafa/CSDeskBand/README.md

 - [Deskband installation](#deskband-installation)
 - [Examples](#examples)

+## Version 3.1 (latest)
+Removed need for `DESKBAND_WPF_TRANSPARENCY` and references to windows forms dlls.
+Wpf deskbands work with transparency (tested windows 10 1903, might not work before then).

 ## Version 2 -> version 3 migration
 The library is now a single `.cs` file.
 This is to help prevent conflicts if explorer loads different versions.
 The new entry point for the deskband has also changed.